ethersphere/bee-docs/docs/access-the-swarm/pinning.md

 #### Unpinning Content

-If we later decide our content is no longer worth keeping, we can simply unpin it by sending a `DELETE` request to the pinning endpoint using the same reference.
+If we later decide our content is no longer worth keeping, we can simply unpin it by sending a `DELETE` request to the pinning endpoint using the same reference:

 ```bash
 curl -XDELETE http://localhost:1633/pins/1bfe7c3ce4100ae7f02b62e38d3e8d4c3a86ea368349614a87827402f20cbb30